Best Cheap Health Insurance in Wyoming (2025)

 Because only three health insurance companies sell plans on HealthCare.gov in Wyoming, it's a good idea to review all the plans.
 Although a smaller number of companies means fewer plan choices, it can also make it easier to compare all the options and choose the right company and plan for you.

-Both Blue Cross Blue Shield and Mountain Health Co-Op earned relatively low scores from HealthCare.gov.
-Both companies only have a rating of 2 out of 5 stars.
-And UnitedHealthcare doesn't yet have a rating in Wyoming.
+Both Blue Cross Blue Shield and Mountain Health Co-Op earned relatively low overall scores from HealthCare.gov.
+Both companies only have a rating of 2 out of 5 stars, and only 1 star for the quality of their medical care.
+However, both companies get a perfect 5-star score for customer satisfaction.
+UnitedHealthcare doesn't yet have a rating in Wyoming.
 To pick the best company for you, it could be helpful to talk to current customers about their experiences.

 How much does health insurance cost in Wyoming?